 Health in Ecuador

 If you are living in or near any of the large expat magnets of Ecuador (as most expats in the country do), you should not have a hard time finding qualified and reliable doctors and medical staff.
-The country does not exactly have an overabundance of doctors, but using the lists of practitioners issued by, for example, the British or US embassies, you should be able to locate an English speaking doctor near you in no time.
+The country does not exactly have an overabundance of doctors, but using the lists of practitioners issued by, for example, the British or US embassies, you should be able to locate an English-speaking doctor near you in no time.
 Additionally, the Ministry of Public Health offers an interactive map of medical institutions on their website.
-Another highly recommended resource is the homepage of the Ministry of Tourism, which has a convenient list of various healthcare facilities, including, for example, pharmacies, in the major cities.

-Insect-borne diseases are among the main health issues in Ecuador, the most prevalent of which are malaria and dengue.
+Insect-borne diseases are among the main health issues in Ecuador, the most prevalent of which are malaria and dengue fever.
 While the highlands and both Quito and Guayaquil are considered malaria free, there is a year-round risk of contracting the disease in all other regions.
 However, the risk is not very high.
-Dengue, on the other hand, is prevalent all over the country.
-As there is neither an immunization nor a specific treatment for dengue, your safest bet is protecting yourself as thoroughly as necessary against insect bites.
+Dengue fever, on the other hand, is prevalent all over the country.
+As there is neither an immunization nor a specific treatment for dengue fever, your safest bet is protecting yourself as thoroughly as necessary against insect bites.
 Sleeping in a mosquito tent is probably not necessary, but wearing long, bright garments during the day and using insect repellant on all uncovered parts of your body is definitely recommended.